2024-2025

 What drives state behavior in the international system?
 What are the major causes of international and civil conflict?
 Why do states cooperate with one another on issues such as trade, migration, human rights, and peace?
 How does power, hierarchy, gender, and race shape global politics?
 What does the future look like for international relations?

 Theory is essential to answering these questions and explaining the complex dynamics of global politics.
 This PhD-level course is designed to prepare students to conduct research and coursework in international relations.
 The course introduces students to core theories and empirical analysis of international relations in a scientific and rigorous way.
 We begin the course with the fundamental concepts and theories of international relations.
 We then transition to an overview of what causes countries to engage in international conflict and cooperation.
 From there, we explore key themes and approaches within the subfields of international organizations, international political economy, and conflict and political violence.
 We conclude with a discussion of where international relations theory should head next.
-The course centers on active participation, discussion, and student collaboration.
-Each week, students will complete the assigned readings, provide insights on the topics, and work together on interactive activities.
-Students will learn how to evaluate theoretical arguments with empirical evidence, identify new research questions, and use theoretical frameworks to analyze current and historical events.
 Graduate syllabus |

 Text as Data |